farhadkama/FEniCSx_Kamarei_Sozio_Lopez-Pamies/README.md

 # FEniCSx_Kamarei_Sozio_Lopez-Pamies

 !
-This repository contains FEniCSx example codes for solving boundary value problems of a family of internal-variable-based constitutive models for the viscoelastic response of elastomers of any compressibility used in [1].
+This repository contains FEniCSx example codes for solving boundary value problems of a family of internal-variable-based constitutive models for the viscoelastic response of elastomers of any compressibility undergoing finite deformations, used in [1].
+A large variety of non-Gaussian elasticities and nonlinear viscosities can be taken into account by using the models introduced by [2].
+The 'Uniaxial test' and the 'Single edge notch tension test' [1] are the examples used.

 !**********************************************************************